ki11men0w/hmig/README.md

                                     repositories, and then the remaining ones.
 Alternatively, you can make sure that all repositories have already been imported if no repositories are offered for import.
-If you need to reimport an existing repository in GitLub, then you first need to delete it.
+If you need to reimport an existing repository in GitLab, then you first need to delete it.
                                     This can be done, for example, with the `clean` command of this utility. clean                             Allows you to interactively select to delete GitLab repositories